ferbaco86/various-js-exercises/README.md

 # various-js-exercises
-A variety of javascripts mini-projects or exercises from different online tutorials
+A variety of javascript mini-projects or exercises from different online tutorials